terencemo/mifos-import/README.md

 Usage Instructions
 ------------------

-Download the source scripts, and run the following commands:
+Download the source scripts, and run the following command:

     perl Makefile.PL
-    make

-Create a file settings.conf with your mifos login configuration, like:
+This may require you to install the recent version of Test::WWW::Mechanize and Test::WWW::Selenium from CPAN if you don't already have them.
+Next, create a file settings.conf with your mifos login configuration, like:

     mifos_url   http://mifos-domain.com
     username    mifos